wp-plugins/updater/readme.txt

 Added html blocks.

 = V1.06 =
-We updated English language in the plugin.
+We updated the English language in the plugin.

 = V1.05 =
 The code refactoring.
 Changed location of the pages.